The iron lung was large, cumbersome and very expensive, but it saved the lives of thousands of polio victims.

 How long did you spend in an iron lung?

-Most patients were weaned from the iron lung after a few weeks or months depending on the severity of the polio attack, but those left permanently paralysed by the disease faced a lifetime of confinement.
+Most patients only used the iron lung for a few weeks or months depending on the severity of the polio attack, but those left with their chest muscles permanently paralysed by the disease faced a lifetime of confinement.

 The technique sounds straightforward, but in practice learning to breathe again was a difficult and frightening process, as one patient, Kenneth Kingery recalled:

 I’d have to strain my every fibre for a breath of air.
 And there was always a helpless terror – wondering whether they’d close the tank in time.

 As chest muscle strength returned some patients were transferred to rocking beds, which used gravity to help with breathing.
 As the head of the bed tilted upwards, gravity pulled the internal organs downwards, drawing air into the lungs.
 When it tilted the other way, gravity pushed the internal organs up on to the diaphragm, pushing air out of the lungs.

 The process of recovery could be long and difficult.
 In addition to rehabilitating the lungs, physical therapy in the form of ice packs, heat packs and massage were necessary to stop other unused muscles from atrophying.

 Damaged muscles could take up to two years to recover maximum functionality, during which time the patient had to continue a rigorous regime of physical therapy and exercise.

 Once an effective polio vaccine was developed in the 1950s, the incidents of polio infection fell dramatically and only a very few machines were needed in hospitals.
 But patients dependent on them to breathe the old iron lungs were gradually replaced with modern ventilators.

 Ventilators are used today in intensive care units and emergency wards rather than for polio victims.
 The patient no longer needs to be encased neck to toe in a coffin-like box.
 Not only do they have the advantage of allowing full access to the patient, they also monitor and record breathing and other vital signs.